PDFs by language

 Cancer rehabilitation can help you regain control over many aspects of your life during and after cancer treatment.
 The goal is to improve your ability to move and function and to keep you as active and independent as possible.

 When you start cancer rehabilitation, you will work with professionals trained in the specific areas of rehabilitation that you need.
 The professional will work with the rest of your health care team to make a personalized rehabilitation plan for you.

 Many cancer centers and hospitals offer cancer rehabilitation services.
 These services are often provided on an outpatient basis.
-This means a person does not stay overnight at a hospital or cancer center while receiving them.
+This means you do not stay overnight at a hospital or cancer center while receiving them.
 People with advanced cancer or complex challenges may receive inpatient rehabilitation at the hospital, a rehabilitation center, or a long-term care center.
 This means they stay overnight or longer.
-Some types of rehabilitation services can also be provided in a person’s home.
+Some types of rehabilitation services can also be provided in a person's home.

 Consider these factors when choosing a cancer rehabilitation program:

 The location of the center.
-If your doctor prescribed outpatient cancer rehabilitation, ask him or her about local options.
-Finding services near your home or office can make it easier to get to your appointments.
+If your doctor prescribed outpatient cancer rehabilitation, ask them about local options.
+Finding services close to your home or office can make it easier to get to your appointments.
 Depending on your rehabilitation plan, you may have 1 or more rehabilitation appointments a week for several weeks or months.

 Insurance coverage.
 Health insurance may affect your decision on where to receive cancer rehabilitation.
 You may be able to choose only the rehabilitation programs covered by your insurance.
 Your insurance company can give you a list of approved programs.
 Ask how many rehabilitation sessions your insurance covers each year and what you have to pay out of pocket for each appointment.